ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/csp/alibaba.md

 As with most cloud service providers, Alibaba Cloud offers a pay-as-you-use [pricing policy](https://www.alibabacloud.com/pricing), including a number of [free](https://www.alibabacloud.com/free) services.

 This guide is to help you get started with their [Elastic Compute Service (ECS)](https://www.alibabacloud.com/product/ecs), using [Arm-based](https://www.alibabacloud.com/product/ecs/g8m) processors.
-This is a general purpose compute platform, essentially your own personal computer in the cloud.
+This is a general-purpose compute platform, essentially your own personal computer in the cloud.

 Detailed instructions are available in the Alibaba Cloud [documentation](https://www.alibabacloud.com/help/en/elastic-compute-service), as well as their [ECS Learning Path](https://www.alibabacloud.com/getting-started/learningpath/ecs).